OdinJorna/zacht-theme/README.md

 # Zacht theme

-Zacht is Dutch for soft.
-This theme aims to be a soft and modern theme for TiddlyWiki.
+Zacht is the Dutch word for soft.
+This theme aims to be a soft and modern theme for TiddlyWiki while keeping the feel of vanilla.

 * Zacht uses soft colours and roundings.
 * Aims to remove visual clutter